General Questions

 After the transfer to WooCommerce, your redirects will look like this:

-(Providing, of course, that you have installed the necessary WooCommerce Redirection plugin beforehand)
+(Assuming you have installed the Redirection plugin in WooCommerce beforehand)

-In most cases, 301 redirects are put on relative URLs.
-Therefore, after you switch your domain name (so that it is the same as on your Source store) - all the redirects will remain unchanged.
+In most cases, 301 redirects are set up using relative URLs.
+Therefore, after you switch your domain name to match your source store, all redirects will remain functional.

-For instance, if your Source store contains redirection similar to this:
+For instance, if your source store has a redirection like this:

 (Old URL) www.mystore.com/category/page1.html